joshsid8/RNGLuck/README.md

 # Final Words

-This was made using Autohotkey, my first steps for my social engineering career and stuff >:)
+This was made using Autohotkey, my first steps for my software engineering career and stuff >:)
 This seems to be my first ever solo repository on Github, so expect basic stuff here.